Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 #### --( Hakke Rokujuyon Shou – Eight Trigrams Sixty-Four Palms )--
 A devastating series of Jyuuken strikes carried out in rapid succession, sealing many of an opponent’s Tenketsu in the process.
 The strikes are made in increasing powers of two: two strikes, followed by another two, then four, then eight, then sixteen, then thirty-two, for a total of sixty-four strikes.
 The damage to internal organs and chakra flow is often so debilitating that the victim can no longer stand.

- - Type: Unarmed Taijutsu, Rank C
+ - Type: Combo Taijutsu, Rank C
  - Stamina: 20
  - Damage: (CHA/4+12)d4
  - Speed: 16